Considerations for mature students

-The Computer Commons on the 2nd floor of the HP Centre on Main Campus has computers available for you to use.
+If you don’t have a computer, the Computer Commons on the 2nd floor of the HP Centre on Main Campus has computers available for you to use.

-Making sure you have the money to get through the semester is really important.
+Making sure you have the money to get through the semester is important.
 Financial strain can interfere with your success.

-Here are some resources that might help
+Here are some resources that might help:

 It is true that you won’t have as much time with family as before.
-Sit down with your significant other and children to work out a plan to divide up responsibilities and to plan for time as a couple and as a family.
+Sit down with your significant other and children to work out a plan to divide responsibilities and plan for time as a couple and as a family.